w3c/w3c-website-redesign-documentation/_posts/2021-06-11-weeknotes-11-june.md

 ## And the rest...

-What was good: navigation approval
+What was good: navigation approval.
+This is an essential bit of the site and has been through four rounds of iteration.
+So it's fantastic to come to a consensus of approval on this version!

-What we found challenging:
+What we found challenging: the timeline to finish the project can't be confirmed until the CMS work and Symfony application work is complete.
+As soon as this is done, we will need to take a look at the remaining project time with W3C and sense-check if the current dates are still achievable, or if they need to move.

-What are we looking forward to: finishing the static HTML template QA phase
+What are we looking forward to: finishing the static HTML template QA phase, getting the default page integrated into the Symfony app!